Best Birding Binoculars

 3. Field of view

 Another number that is usually printed on the body of the binocular is the field of view.
 A large field of view makes it easier to locate a particular bird.
 You will usually see the field of view measured either in terms of viewing angle (6 degrees, for example), or the number of feet (such as 400) at 1000 yards.
-Avoid binoculars that have a field of view under 6 degrees or less than 300 feet at 1000 yards.
+The best birding binoculars will have a field of view greater than 6 degrees or greater than 300 feet at 1000 yards.

 4. Close focal distance

-Another key factor in selecting the right binocular is the shortest distance at which the binoculars can focus.
-Some of the less expensive binoculars available in the department and discount stores will only focus down to about 30 feet or more.
+Another key factor in selecting the right pair of birding binoculars is the shortest distance at which the binoculars can focus.
+Some of the less expensive binoculars available in the department and discount stores will only focus down to about 30 feet.
 There will be many occasions when you will want to be able to focus to a much closer distance than this.
-Some binoculars designed for bird watchers can focus down as close as 5-6 feet.
+Some binoculars designed for bird watchers can focus to as close as 5-6 feet.
 These are also excellent for watching dragonflies and butterflies, something many birders eventually become interested in.

 The close focus distance is not usually marked on the binoculars.
 You'll have to test them yourself, ask the person from whom you are purchasing the binoculars, or consult the detailed product specifications.